VegaDeftwing/OpGuidesHugoSrc/content/Music/m4-effects.md

 # Audio Effects

+{{< tip >}}

+A lot of audio effects boil down to automating some simple parameter.
+Some times you may not actually need a dedicated effect and can instead get by with using [Automation Lanes (YouTube, once upon a synth)](https://www.youtube.com/watch?v=WmgXmb2V6zE) in you Digital Audio Workstation (DAW)

+ {{< /tip >}}

+{{< tip >}}

+Also don't get to deep into gear envy.
+Effects are awesome and it's tempting to either want to collect them and hoard them like a happy dragon on a pile of gold or feel like you can't make music without that one perfect effect.
+Unless you're falling down the rabbit hole of a DAWless setup and have a very limited amount of gear, you can almost certainly find something for free that will fill the need, or already have something.
+Most DAWs come with an impressive amount of built in effects: **Use these first!** They're usually lighter on your CPU and still sound really good.

+{{< /tip >}}

+{{< tip >}}

+Immediately contradicting myself though, don't undervalue workflow either.
+In my experience, making music depends on a really quick brain to input device feedback loop.
+Being able to turn a physical knob and mash physical keys will often lead to better results if only because you're able to try things faster and try things by physically interacting with something that you may not have thought of otherwise.
+It's why guitars, MPE keyboards, and Eurorack are so great: they all give you a crazy amount of control and expression that is **literally** at your finger tips.
+The brain to input interface there is just so much better.</br></br>Find a happy middle ground.
+This often means getting some basic effects and gear that doesn't actually let you do anything new, but instead gives you a faster way of working with it that may open your mind to new possibilities.

+{{< /tip >}}

+**With that out of the way, onto the list of effects!**

 ## Tremolo

 {{< columns >}}

 This is probably the easiest to understand audio effect.
-Put simply, fade the volume in and out automatically, usually pretty fast and with a bias so that the volume never completely cuts.
+Put simply, fade the volume in and out automatically.
+This can be done at different speeds (really fast for a 'deep' effect or slow for something pad-like) and with a bias so that the volume never completely cuts.
 It can also refer to a playing style where the same note is struck rapidly, leading to a similar effect.
 In VCV this can be done as simply as hooking up an LFO to a VCA's CV input like we did here, but turning up the frequency of the LFO-2 module (note, that here there is no bias so the volume does actually cut out):

 <--->